martimy/yang-automation-framework/README.md

   |     +--rw link-up-down-trap-enable?   enumeration {if-mib}?
 ```

-For the IP module, you will need to download the dependencies:
+For the IP module, you will need to download the dependencies first:

 ```bash
 $ git clone https://github.com/openconfig/public openconfig